 Daniel Rojo, Director

 Daniel Rojo is an urban strategist with expertise across real estate development and finance, public policy, planning, and design.
-He has managing a broad spectrum of project components — from strategic planning and implementation strategies to financial analysis and stakeholder engagement — for large-scale development, planning, and public realm projects across the country.
+He has managed a broad spectrum of project components — from strategic planning and implementation strategies to financial analysis and stakeholder engagement — for large-scale development, planning, and public realm projects across the country.
 At JLP+D, he works with private and public sector clients to develop tools for understanding, analyzing, and executing complex projects that generate both public benefits and private real estate value.

 Daniel draws on his experience across the built environment to understand the breadth of systems, partners, and complications that can help or hinder the development of urban projects.
 Before joining JLP+D, Daniel served as the Assistant Editor of Urban Omnibus, the Architectural League of New York’s publication on cities and urbanism.
 He also worked with the Urban Buildings Collaborative, where he performed financial analyses and developed political strategy for affordable housing developments across the New York region.
 In Washington DC, Daniel served as Project Manager for both the National Mall Design Competition and the 11th Street Bridge Park Design Competition, two new destination parks currently in development.
 Additionally, he has worked with award-winning architecture and design firms in New York, Washington DC, and Miami.

 Daniel serves as an Adjunct Associate at Columbia University’s Graduate School of Architecture, Planning, and Preservation (GSAPP) focusing on real estate portfolio and risk management.
 He earned his Master of Science of Real Estate Development from GSAPP and a Bachelor of Science of Architecture from The Catholic University of America.
-He is a member of the Urban Land Institute’s Young Leaders Group and the New York Housing Conference’s Young Leadership Council, where he has also served on the Community Impact Competition Committee.
+He is a member of the Urban Land Institute’s Young Leaders Group and the New York Housing Conference’s Young Leadership Council, where he has served on the Community Impact Competition Committee.